 Executive director, digital

-I oversee our digital team — an awesome group of reporters, editors, producers and technologists — and am helping Marketplace transition from a radio shop to a multiplatform news organization.
-I care about telling stories that connect with audiences and make them learn or feel something.
+Sarah Moughty is the former executive director of digital for Marketplace.
+She oversaw our digital team — an awesome group of reporters, editors, producers and technologists — and helped Marketplace transition from a radio shop to a multiplatform news organization.

 What was your first job?

 When I was 7 or 8, I signed a contract with my father: For every night I did the dishes, I would be paid a quarter.
 I guess it was technically an allowance, but I signed a contract!

 What advice do you wish someone had given you before you started this career?

 That more than anything else, being a good journalist is about listening.

 What is something that everyone should own, no matter how much it costs?

 This sleep mask — I have several stashed around my house and in travel bags.
 The best $12.99 you’ll ever spend.

 What’s your most memorable Marketplace moment?